Articles

 Navigating AI in internal communications: A human-centred approach

-Internal Communication Strategy Learning Trends
+Internal Communication Strategy Professional Development Trends

 Summary: The blog discusses my initial worries about AI in internal communications.
 It emphasizes using AI as a helpful tool for tasks like writing, organizing, and summarizing, allowing professionals to focus on important work.
 I suggest a positive and learning-focused approach to AI but stress that it shouldn’t change core communication principles like human-centricity, simplicity, listening, and fostering innovation.
 The blog warns against ignoring AI’s potential and the importance of staying relevant in a world where AI is becoming more prevalent.